-I received my Bachelor of Arts degree in Greek in 2004 from the College of William and Mary.
-In 2004, I moved to Gainesville, FL to pursue a Doctor of Pharmacy at the University of Florida, which I completed in 2008.
-I remained at the University of Florida to pursue a Doctor of Philosophy in Clinical Pharmaceutical Sciences.
-My graduate work focused on the pharmacogenomics of adverse metabolic effects of antihypertensives under the mentorship of Drs.
+Dr. Karnes received his Bachelor of Arts degree in Ancient Greek from the College of William and Mary.
+In 2004, he moved to Gainesville, FL to pursue a Doctor of Pharmacy at the University of Florida, which he completed in 2008.
+He remained at the University of Florida to pursue a Doctor of Philosophy in Clinical Pharmaceutical Sciences.
+His graduate work focused on the pharmacogenomics of adverse metabolic effects of antihypertensive drugs under the mentorship of Drs.
 Julie Johnson and Rhonda Cooper-DeHoff.
-In August 2012, I began a research fellowship in the department of Clinical Pharmacology at Vanderbilt University under the mentorship of Dr. Dan Roden.
-At Vanderbilt, my research studies focused on cardiovascular pharmacogenetics and I served as the Jason D. Morrow Chief Fellow for the Division of Clinical Pharmacology.
-In September 2016, I joined the faculty at the University of Arizona College of Pharmacy in the Department of Pharmacy Practice and Science.
-Since graduating from pharmacy school, I have continuously practiced pharmacy in hospital and retail settings and maintained board certification in pharmacotherapy.
-My long term research objective is to determine biomarkers for serious adverse reactions, especially heparin-induced thrombocytopenia, and translate this knowledge into personalized drug treatment in patients.
-I am an author on seventeen peer-reviewed manuscripts and twenty three abstracts presented at national and international meetings.
-I am active in multiple professional societies including the American Heart Association, American Society for Clinical Pharmacology and Therapeutics, and the American College of Clinical Pharmacy.
-I have been awarded a Scientist Development Grant from the American Heart Association and a Futures Grant from the American College of Clinical Pharmacy Research Institute.
+In August 2012, he began a research fellowship at Vanderbilt University under the mentorship of Dr. Dan Roden.
+At Vanderbilt, his research studies focused on cardiovascular pharmacogenomics and he served as the Jason D. Morrow Chief Fellow for the Division of Clinical Pharmacology.
+In September 2015, he joined the faculty at the University of Arizona College of Pharmacy in the Department of Pharmacy Practice & Science.